raluca-web/Online-Amicable-Form-project/README.md

 With this app, I want people be capable to create an account based on their vehicule number, log in, complete the form, upload their documents, and send it directly to insurance companies, without the need to go phisically there and complete tons of papers.

-#technologies used
+# technologies used

 The app was developed in ReactJS.
 I also used:
+- HTML
+- CSS/SCSS
-HTML, CSS/SCSS,RWD, EcmaScript6
+- RWD EcmaScript6
+- NPM
+- BABEL
+- WEBPACK
-NPM, BABEL, WEBPACK, GULP
+- GULP

 It's all about making people's life easier :)